Genre

 Aspiring Taiwanese painter Mia marries American photographer Joe at Brooklyn courthouse.
 Though hastened by visa issues, they're in love and committed to building a creative life together.
 Meanwhile, Mia's aunt Lillian immigrates to marry Richard and settle in rural upstate New York.

 When the couples meet, tensions flare.
-Richard's crude jokes offend Mia and Joe, while Mia feels embarrassed by Lillian's limited English and fears she's a mail-order bride.
+Richard's crude jokes offend Mia and Joe, while Mia feels embarrassed by Lillian's limited English and the fact that she and Richard communicate through a translation app.
+Mia judges Lillian's marriage as doomed.

 Returning to Taiwan to reconnect with her roots, Mia discovers she's now perceived as American.
-She watches a baseball game at Taipei Dome with childhood friend Liam.
-Liam questions: "Beyond nostalgia, how much do you really know about your homeland?”
+She watches a baseball game at Taipei Dome with childhood friend A-Ren.
+A-Ren questions: "Beyond nostalgia, how much do you really know about your homeland?"
+Hiking in Yangmingshan, they discuss Taiwan's precarious political situation.

 On the flight back to New York, Mia dreams of her blurred identity as 2D animation.

-Mia and Joe divorce at the same courthouse where they married—they go through the bureaucratic process with kindred spirit— a sad and ironic moment.
+Mia and Joe divorce at the same courthouse where they married—navigating the bureaucratic process with unexpected coordination, a sad and ironic moment.

-Alone at Christmas, Mia visits Lillian and Richard.
-During a difficult snowy hike, Mia witnesses Richard’s reliable nature.
+Alone at Christmas, Mia visits Lillian and Richard in rural upstate New York.
+The majestic snowy landscape opens new perspectives.
+During a difficult winter hike, Mia gets injured and lost—she witnesses Richard's surprising dependability as he carries her to safety.
 Over drunken karaoke, Lillian reveals the discrimination she endured and how Richard's protection and her perseverance prevailed.
 Their marriage thrives despite language barriers, and Lillian's quiet resilience inspires Mia.

 Months later, Mia debuts her solo exhibition, "American Wife," exploring immigrant experience and identity through paintings and 2D animation, including a piece inspired by Lillian.